 Because of many things, Pomona is a great place for families with children to consider.
 First of all, many other families with children live here, making Pomona a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Pomona has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Pomona’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Pomona’s overall crime rate is lower than average for the country.

 Despite being a small village, Pomona has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

 If knowledge is power, Pomona is a pretty powerful place.
 56.67% of the adults in Pomona have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Pomona in 2010 was $50,807, which is wealthy relative to New York and the nation.
 This equates to an annual income of $203,228 for a family of four.

 Pomona is an extremely ethnically-diverse village.
 The people who call Pomona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pomona residents report their race to be White, followed by Black or African-American.
 Pomona also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.13% of the village’s residents.
 Important ancestries of people in Pomona include Irish, Russian, Haitian, and German.